-A general performance of Beauty and the Beast contains theatrical smoke, fog effects, gunshots, stage violence and strobe lighting (more information about these effects is included in the following pages).
+The relaxed performance of Beauty and the Beast contains theatrical smoke, fog effects, gunshots, stage violence and strobe lighting.
+The pre-warning light system will flag some of these effects.

-- The music in the show is performed by a live orchestra (musicians located in the orchestra pit below the stage).
-The music can be very loud at times. - I can bring along any tools to help me cope with these effects, such as headphones, ear plugs or sensory toys.
+I can bring along any tools to help me cope with these effects, such as headphones, ear plugs or sensory toys.

-The auditorium is filled with lots of seats, so I will be surrounded by lots of people who will adhere to theatre etiquette, or the 'unwritten rules of theatre'.
+The auditorium is filled with lots of seats, so I will be surrounded by lots of people.